 Amongst the top tourist attractions in Austin is the Zilker Botanical Garden—and for good reason!
-Throughout the 28-acre park, you’ll journey through a series of themed gardens.
-Highlights include a Japanese garden, a rose garden, a cactus garden, and specially curated fields meant to attract hummingbirds and butterflies.
+Throughout the 28-acre park, located along the banks of the Colorado River within Zilker Park, you’ll journey through a series of themed gardens.
+Highlights at Zilker Botanical Garden include a Japanese garden, a rose garden, a cactus garden, and specially curated fields with plants meant to attract hummingbirds and butterflies.

 Need a little pick-me-up while you’re walking the rows of beautiful blooms?
-Be sure to make a pit stop at the “Pretty Cute Coffee” truck.
+Make a pit stop for a drink at the “Pretty Cute Coffee” truck.
 The coffee truck serves up an array of dairy-free lattes, cold brews, teas, and lemonades inspired by the flora surrounding them.

 One of the highlights of the menu is “blue matcha,” derived from the blue butterfly pea flower.
 You’ll also find lots of local ingredients featured, such as acai, agave, prickly pear, and hibiscus.
 Yum!

 Perhaps the most prominent Austin point of interest is the Texas Capitol.
-No trip to Austin would be complete without checking it out.
+Even if you’re stuck to just one day in Austin, no trip to Texas’s capital city would be complete without checking out this magnificent government building.

 The Texas Capitol building serves as an office for the Governor and Legislature of Texas.
-It’s centrally located downtown and is one of the most exquisite examples of architecture in Austin.
+Centrally located downtown at 1100 Congress Ave, it’s one of the most exquisite landmarks in Austin.

-But that’s not all the Texas Capitol grounds have to offer.
-You’ll often also find fun rotating exhibits lining the halls of the visitors center and the Capitol Grill, an infamous flapjack joint onsite.
+And that’s not all the Texas Capitol grounds have to offer.
+Be sure to spend time exploring the fun rotating exhibits lining the halls of the visitors center and tackling your food cravings at the Capitol Grill, an infamous flapjack joint onsite.

 Be transported under the sea with a fun-filled trip to the Austin Aquarium.
 This local highlight provides the chance to interact with some of your favorite aquatic animals and even a few land-dwellers in their rainforest enclosure.
 It’s actually one of only two places in the United States where you’re able to pet and play with ring-tailed lemurs.